 Manufacturing, excluding petroleum products, is dominated by consumer products such as food, beverages, textiles, and paper, with a concentration of imported intermediate and capital goods.
-The manufacturing sector contributed 12.21%, 12.59%, 13.57%, 13.79% and 13.93% to the GDP, per year for the years 2012, 2013, 2014, 2015 and 2016, respectively.
-The manufacturing sector also contributed 14.15% and 14.64% for the first three months of 2016 and 2017, respectively.
+The manufacturing sector contributed 12.21%, 12.59%, 13.57%, 13.79% and 13.93% to the GDP, per year for the years, 2012, 2013, 2014, 2015 and 2016, respectively.
 Ecuador's main manufactured, non-petroleum exports are canned seafood, automobile assembly, processed cocoa, and processed coffee.
 The manufacturing sector has grown an average of 10.27% per year between 2011 and 2015.
 During 2012, 2013 and 2014, manufacturing grew by 11.1%, 11.5%, and 15.9%, respectively.
 In 2015, manufacturing decreased by 0.5%, reaching U.S.\$13,815 million.
 In 2016, manufacturing decreased by 1.4% reaching U.S.\$13,628 million.
 The decrease in growth of the manufacturing sector was due to the general slowdown of the economy in Ecuador for those periods.
-In the first six months of 2017, manufacturing reached U.S.\$6,952 million, an increase of 2.2% compared to U.S.\$6,801 million in the first six months of 2016.

 Ecuador's membership in international trade organizations and its status as a party to various multilateral agreements such as ALADI, CELAC, and the Community of Andean Nations have contributed to the opening of new markets for the sale of Ecuadorian goods abroad and challenged domestic manufacturers to operate more competitively.
 On December 12, 2014, representatives from Ecuador's Ministry of Foreign Commerce signed a trade agreement with the European Union.
-For more information, see "Balance of Payments and Foreign Trade - Foreign Trade - Irade Policy."
-In the first eight months of 2017, 26.4% of Ecuador's non-petroleum exports were sold in the European Union.
+For more information, see "Balance of Payments and Foreign Trade - Foreign Trade - Trade Policy."
+By the end of 2016, 16.9% of Ecuador's non-petroleum exports were sold in the European Union.